OCI-Clearlab/Secure-IoT/README.md

 ## Kubernetes

 We use Kubernetes for orchestration.

-** JJP- We should explicitly tell the user to run the code listed below on the designated nodes **
+Below code blocks will be run the edge devices.

 ALL NODES
+The code blocks that are listed will be run on all nodes.

 ```bash
 cat <<EOF | sudo tee /etc/modules-load.d/containerd.conf